phycomp/streamlit_stl/README.md

 ```

 The functions return a boolean value indicating if the program was able to write and read the files.

+The 'material' style is the default style, it uses the [Phong shading](https://threejs.org/docs/api/en/materials/MeshPhongMaterial.html) model from Three.js.

 ## License